SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2020-08-20-goth-darkWeb.md

 > YOU DO KNOW HE'S A VAMPIRE, RIGHT?

-<i>A thick silence falls over the car.
+<br><i>A thick silence falls over the car.
 CASSANDRA's attention drifts as a driver rudely cuts her off.</i>

 #### ALEXANDER